Royal Stuart Teacup and Saucer, New Hampshire Teacup, Antique Teacups, Vintage Teacups, English Bone China Cups, State Teacup

 We no longer sell to China or the Middle East.
 Although the people are lovely, we have had too many delivery problems.

-We ship via Priority Mail within the continental US without any extra charge.
-For other areas, the order is sent via First Class International Mail with the US Post Office.
+We ship within the continental US for free.
+For other areas, the order is sent via First Class International Mail with the US Post Office or with Global Shipping, a company that works with Etsy.

 Of course, we are happy to work with large orders.
 Contact us through messages and explain your needs.